|

 to the Lincolnshire Lent Assizes.

-His trial opened at Lincoln Assize Court on Wednesday the 13th of March before Mr. Justice Quain.
-The prosecution was led by Mr. Sergeant
+His trial opened at Lincoln Assize Court on Wednesday the

-O’Brien assisted by Mr. Cave, with Mr. Digby Seymour and a Mr. Lawrence facing
+with Mr. Digby Seymour and a Mr. Lawrence facing a seriously uphill struggle to

-a seriously uphill struggle to mount a credible defence.
-Insanity was the only real option open to
+mount a credible defence.
+Insanity was

-them, in view of the prisoner’s admissions and the physical evidence.
-Mr. Seymour did his best to argue that the
+the only real option open to them, in view of the prisoner’s admissions and the

-excessive drinking combined with his all consuming jealousy were sufficient to
+best to argue that the excessive drinking combined with his all consuming

-unbalance Frederick’s mind.
-The jury did not
+mind.
+The jury did not accept this and

-accept this and bought in a guilty verdict.
+bought in a guilty verdict.
+The judge

-male condemned cells to await execution.
+condemned cells to await execution.
+He

-hanging was set for Easter Monday, the 1st of April 1872.
+set for Easter Monday, the 1st of April 1872.

 The murder, trial and forthcoming execution were big news